zachcasper/resource-types-contrib/README.md

 ```

 ## Contributing

-Community members can contribute new Resource Types, Recipes and Recipe Packs to this repository.
+Community members can contribute new Resource Types, Recipes, and Recipe Packs to this repository.
+We welcome contributions in many forms: submitting issues, writing code, participating in discussions, reviewing pull requests.
+For information on contributing, follow these guides:

+- [Contributing Resource Types and Radius Recipes](https://github.com/radius-project/resource-types-contrib/blob/main/contributing-docs/contributing-resource-types-recipes.md): This guide provides an overview of how to write a resource type and one or more recipes.
+- Contributing Recipe Packs: Coming soon!
+- [Submitting Issues](https://github.com/radius-project/resource-types-contrib/blob/main/contributing-docs/contributing-issues.md): This guide provides an overview of how to submit issues related to resource types or recipes.

 Follow the [Contribution.md](CONTRIBUTING.MD) guidelines for more information.

 ## License